-- An opinion of the estimated value of land and property formed by a licensed appraiser.
+- opinion of the estimated value of Bozeman Homes, land or other properties is formed by a licensed Bozeman Home Appraiser.

-- The appraisal value is based on a comparison on similar properties sold recently.
+- A Property’s appraisal value is based on a comparison of similar properties sold within a specific time-period.

 - Based on the highest and best use of real property.